 Ollie

-I tested Ollie’s site with the same info for my parent’s dog, an 8-year-old Labrador retriever who is relatively healthy.
-The result for a full fresh plan was $22/week (with the first-timer discount and $57/week for subsequent orders).
-A half-fresh plan was $15.40/week (again with the discount).
-Then, I was able to choose between their beef, turkey, chicken and lamb recipes.
+I tested Ollie’s site with the same info for my parent’s dog, a 9-year-old labrador retriever who is relatively healthy and active, with some itchy skin issues (there were no questions about health issues).
+The result for a full fresh plan was $69.02/week (but you get 50 percent off your first order).
+A half-fresh plan was $41.30/week without the discount.
+Then, I was able to choose four of the five recipes offered (pork, beef, turkey, chicken and lamb).
+My price went up to $73.45/week because the recipes I chose included the lamb, which was the most expensive.
 So, Ollie put a little more control in my hands when it came to recipe choice.
+But, they didn’t ask about any health issues my dog might have.

 Best for Dogs with Specific Health Needs